-Inventory management is the most important and expensive part of an eCommerce business, yet 43% of businesses in the USA use a manual system to track their inventory.
+Inventory management is the most important and expensive part of an ecommerce business, yet 43% of businesses in the U.S. use a manual system to track their inventory.

 But, as soon as I had multiple warehouses and manufacturers, keeping on top of the spreadsheet became a full-time job in itself.

-While it can be a daunting task, it’s important to have a process in place.
+While it can be daunting, it’s important to have a process in place.
 Even if your business is in the early stages, it will save headaches down the line.

 We'll also look at different software tools and technologies you can use to help you create a system that works for your business.

 Inventory management isn’t just about inventory tracking, it’s a fundamental part of how an online store works.